 Baby shoes are smaller than adult ones and easier to lose!
 You’ll want to keep them in the same spot between uses so you know where to look for them.

 Because baby shoes aren’t worn all the time, you might choose to store them in your little one’s closet or dresser.
 If your little one has a large shoe collection or you have limited space, you may want to consider a hanging shoe organizer that can be hung in the closet or over a door.

 Check the manufacturer’s directions for cleaning instructions.
 Some baby shoes are made of machine-washable fabrics and can be cleaned in the washing machine.
 Others will require scrubbing with an old toothbrush or damp cloth.

 They may not fit for very long and shouldn’t be worn often, but your family portraits might look just a little cuter with some shoes on your baby’s feet!

-If you do choose to put shoes on your baby for special occasions, you’ll want to make sure that they have flexible nonslip soles, are well padded, will stay closed, and are the right size.
+If you do choose to put shoes on your baby for special occasions, make sure that they have flexible nonslip soles, are well-padded, will stay closed, and are the right size.

 Also, don’t worry if your baby doesn’t have a million excuses to show off their shoe collection just yet!
 Once they start walking, there will be plenty of opportunities to wear them while they explore the outside world.